ChristofSchwarz/qs_on_Kubernetes/dockerdemo/readme.md

 ```
 docker run -d -p 8074:8074 {{imageid}}
 ```
--d runs the container "in background" (detached).
+-d runs the container "in background" (detached). -p exposes the port also to the host
 ```
 curl localhost:8074
 ```